byxorna/tresor/IDEAS.md

 * attributes - arbitrary key-value pairs. is this json?

 ## Linking

+*TODO* What does linking gain over normal key:value attributes like collins has?
+A: key-value doesnt allow the grouping itsself to be managable.
+You end up talking about either queries or materialized sets of assets (out of date), instead of passing around the grouping object (pool/cluster).

 Things have links.
 Some are heirarchical (has-a), some represent membership (is-a? part-of).
 A link between a VM and the server hosting it is a good example.
 The link may change atomically (live vm migration), or become broken for a time (pause VM, move to cold storage, bring up elsewhere).